‘Curtis Brown Creative is world-class. I will always be grateful for my place on the course.’

 Bestselling novel The Art of Being Normal published by David Fickling books, January 2015; shortlisted for the YA Book Prize and nominated for a Carnegie Medal, among other awards.

-Debut novel The Dry to be published by Little, Brown in early 2017
+Debut novel Friend Request published by Little, Brown in July 2017.

 ‘The CBC course was nothing short of fabulous.
 My classmates were incredibly talented both in their writing and at critiquing submitted pieces, and I still refer to the materials our brilliant tutor, Chris Wakling, shared.
 The course had a profound effect on both my writing and confidence, and it confirmed I want to continue making up stories for as long as I can.
 I will be forever grateful for the opportunity.’

 Debut novel Time After Time published by Maze Books, June 2016.
 Second novel The Neighbors was published by Mira Books in March 2018.

 ‘My tutor on the CBC course was the incredible Erin Kelly.
 I took the course because I knew she’d be teaching, and I’d always adored her writing.
 She pushed me to understand what I wanted to do with my novel, and gave me the confidence to develop that vision.
 I loved how the course was a potent mix of the pragmatic and the imaginative.’